-- Familiarise yourself with your obligations to keep your Visa Debit Card and pass codes secure. - Familiarise yourself with the steps you have to take to report loss or theft of your Visa Debit Card or to report unauthorised use of your Visa Debit Card, BPAY, Telephone Banking or Online Banking. - If you change a pass code, do not select a pass code which represents your birth date or a recognisable part of your name. - ✓ Never write the PIN on the Visa Debit Card. - ✓ Never write the pass code PIN on anything which is kept with or near the Visa Debit Card. - ✓ Never lend the Visa Debit Card to anybody. - Never tell or show the Visa Debit Card PIN or the Online Banking pass code to another person. - ✓ Use care to prevent anyone seeing the pass code being entered on a device. - Keep a record of the VISA Debit Card number and the VISA Card Hotline telephone number for your area with your usual list of emergency telephone numbers. - Check your statements regularly for any unauthorised use. - Immediately notify us when you change your address. - ▲ ALWAYS access Telephone Banking or Online Banking service only using the OFFICIAL phone numbers and URL addresses. - If accessing Online Banking on someone else's PC, laptop, tablet or mobile phone, ALWAYS DELETE your browsing history. - ▲ ALWAYS REJECT any request to provide or to confirm details of your pass code.
-We will NEVER ask you to provide us with these details.

-If you fail to ensure the security of your Visa Debit Card, access facility and pass codes you may increase your liability for unauthorised transaction.
+- ▲ Familiarise yourself with your obligations to keep your Visa Debit Card and Telephone or Online Banking pass codes secure. - ✓ Familiarise yourself with the steps you have to take to report loss or theft of your Visa Debit Card or to report unauthorised use of your Visa Debit Card, BPAY[®], Telephone or Online Banking. - Immediately report the loss, theft or unauthorised use of your Visa Debit Card, access facilities or accounts. - Change your pass codes regularly and do not select a pass code which represents your birth date or a recognisable part of your name. - Keep your pass codes secret, secure and protected.
+Never disclose your pass codes to a family member or friend. - Never keep your pass codes written down on or near the device you are using to conduct your banking or make a payment. - ▲ Use care to prevent anyone seeing your pass code being entered on a device. - ▲ Sign your Visa Debit Card as soon as you receive it. - ▲ Never lend your Visa Debit Card to anybody. - Keep a record of the VISA Debit Card number and the VISA Card Hotline telephone number for your area with your usual list of emergency telephone numbers. - ▲ Check your account statements regularly for any unauthorised use. - Immediately notify us when you change your address. - ▲ ALWAYS access Telephone or Online Banking services only using the OFFICIAL phone numbers and URL addresses.
+Do not click on any unauthorised or unsolicited links. - ✓ If accessing Online Banking on a third party device; PC, laptop, tablet or mobile phone, ALWAYS DELETE your browsing history. - ALWAYS REJECT any request to provide or to confirm details of your pass code.
+We will NEVER ask you to provide us with these details. - If you fail to ensure the security of your Visa Debit Card, access facility and pass codes you may increase your liability for unauthorised transactions.